Learning and teaching in the primary years

-However, we strongly advise you to arrange a placement in a formal education setting1 for children aged between 3 and 12 – for example a school, outdoor learning centre or museum – for at least 10 days to observe learning and teaching and gain exposure to a practice context.
+However, we strongly advise you to arrange a practice-setting experience in a formal education setting1 for children aged between 3 and 12 – for example a school, outdoor learning centre or museum – for at least 10 days to observe learning and teaching and gain exposure to a practice context.

 If you’re not sure you’re ready, talk to an adviser.

 1Access to settings will require you to meet the ‘fit person’ criteria, in your country, to work with children.
 You and your setting are responsible for ensuring you meet these requirements, not the OU.

 Print and online study materials including two module readers, 19 study topics presented in two books and online; a website where you can access a range of additional resources including audio-visual material, an online module guide, online forums and the module Assessment Guide.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11), or macOS (10.15 or higher).

 Any additional software will be provided or is generally freely available.

 To join in spoken conversations in tutorials, we recommend a wired headset (headphones/earphones with a built-in microphone).

 Our module websites comply with web standards, and any modern browser is suitable for most activities.

 Our OU Study mobile app will operate on all current, supported versions of Android and iOS.
 It’s not available on Kindle.